tomatolog/manticore/docs/7_command_line_tools_reference/searchd_command_reference.rst

    interfaces.
 Unix path is identified by a leading slash.
 As the last param you can also specify a protocol handler (listener) to be used for connections on this socket.
-Supported protocol values are ‘sphinx’ (Sphinx 0.9.x API protocol) and ‘mysql41’ (MySQL protocol used since 4.1 upto at least 5.1).
+Supported protocol values are ‘sphinx’ and ‘mysql41’ (MySQL protocol used since 4.1 upto at least 5.1).

 -  ``--index &lt;index&gt;`` (or ``-i &lt;index&gt;`` for short) forces
    this instance of ``searchd`` only to serve the specified index.
 Like